Tom Murphy Player Props: Mariners vs. Orioles

 Tom Murphy At The Plate

-- Murphy is hitting .218 with eight doubles, two home runs and five walks.
+- Murphy has nine doubles, three home runs and five walks while hitting .232.

-- He has hit a long ball in two of 25 games played this year, and in 2.4% of his plate appearances.
+- In 11.5% of his games this year, he has hit a home run, and 3.4% of his trips to the dish.

-- Murphy has driven in a run in three games this year (12.0%), including one multiple-RBI game.
+- Murphy has driven in a run in four games this season (15.4%), including two games with multiple runs batted in.

-- In five games this season (20.0%), he has scored, including multiple runs twice.
+- In six games this year (23.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.